emojogurt/hyaloclastite/README.md

 # hyaloclastite

-## Opis - aspiracje
-Skrypty do obsługi terminalowej (curses) notatek w formacie kompatybilnym z obsidianem.

 ## Opis
+Aspiracją projektu jest stworzenie aplikacji terminalowej (curses) do obsługi notatek w formacie kompatybilnym z obsidianem.
+Póki co zadowolę się, żeby pozwalała obsługiwać notatki w formacie kompatybilnym w stopniu z jakiego korzystam na codzień.

+## Description
+Hyaloclastite is a small curses-based python project, aiming to create a terminal application allowing for organised note-taking.
 Hyaloclastite is a volcanoclastic accumulation or breccia consisting of glass.
-TODO
+The name was chosen because:
+a. this project is supposed to be obsidian-compatible to a degree
+b. this project is probably going to end up as a horrible agglomerate of bad coding practices.

 ## Projekt highlevelowy
 Dostępne mają być trzy tryby: